Almost done! Please complete this form and click the button below to gain instant access

 The company should have a long and stable track record of paying consistent/growing dividends to shareholders.
 No point if a company is large and successful and has profits to distribute as dividends, but chooses to pay them out inconsistently.

-The best track record is to see a company pay a consistently growing dividend over the last 5-10 years.
+Check to see a company pay a consistently growing dividend over the last 5-10 years.
 This shows that as the company grows more and more successful, the management is also willing to share the fruits of its labour with its shareholders.

 A company with deteriorating fundamentals (e.g. falling revenue, profits, cash flow, fading economic moat, etc.) cannot sustain its dividend payout in the long term.
 The less revenue and profit it makes, the less dividends it can pay.